ivy-llc/ivy/docs/partial_source/contributing.rst

 input would need to be converted to a native array (such as :code:`torch.Tensor`) anyway before calling the backend method, and for Ivy methods implemented as a composition of other Ivy methods such as :code:`ivy.lstm_update`, the native inputs can just be converted to :code:`ivy.Array` instances before executing the Ivy implementation.

+As for the :code:`axes` arg, generally the `Array API`_ standard dictates that shapes, axes and other similar args should be of type :code:`Tuple[int, ...]` when representing a sequence, not :code:`List[int, ...]`.
+However, in order to make Ivy code less brittle, we accept both tuples and lists for such arguments.
+This does not break the standard, as the standard is only intended to define a subset of required function behaviour.
+The standard can be freely extended, as we are doing here.

 As for the other arguments in the example above, :code:`dtype` and :code:`dev` do not need to be added to all methods, these are just examples.
 These should be added to all creation methods though.